Layering finishes can be tricky. You might be staring at that oil-based polyurethane and wondering if a water-based topcoat is the right move.

 However, if you are working on floors and other large surfaces, you should definitely use the vacuum first to make your surface dust-free.

-Step 4: Prepare the Polyurethane
+Step 4: Prepare the polyurethane

 As with standard applications, stir the waterbased poly before using it.
 Shaking it will add bubbles to it, and you really don’t want that mess.